openshift-eng/elliott/README.md

 which have a `TARGET RELEASE` set to the supplied product version (GA or ASYNC update).

-`advisory:find-bugs` has two modes of operation:
+`find-bugs` has two modes of operation:

 1. Query Bugzilla automatically and attach all discovered bugs (as described above)
 1. Provide bug IDs manually on the command line

 Example: Automatically *find* bugs for an OpenShift 3.9 update (but do not attach them).
-Notice how we do not need to provide an advisory:
+Notice how we do not need to provide an

-	<elliott> $ ./elliott --group openshift-3.9 advisory:find-bugs --auto
+	<elliott> $ ./elliott --group openshift-3.9 find-bugs --auto
 	2018-03-19T17:49:44.573042 Searching group directory: /home/tbielawa/rhat/cd/enterprise-images/groups/openshift-3.9
 	2018-03-19T17:49:44.584135 Using branch from group.yml: rhaos-3.9-rhel-7
 	Would have added 7 bugs: 1537593, 1510212, 1519365, 1529482, 1550797, 1543647, 1551904